Benchmarking Stable Diffusion v1.5 across 23 consumer GPUs

 The Evaluation

-For each GPU type, we compared 4 different backends, 3 batch sizes (1, 2, 4), 2 resolutions (512×512, 768×768), generating images at 15 steps and at 50 steps.
+For each GPU type, we compared 4 different backends, 3 batch sizes (1, 2, 4), and 2 resolutions (512×512, 768×768), generating images at 15 steps and at 50 steps.
 Our time measurements include the time taken to generate the image and return it to another process running on localhost.
-But we do not include time taken to generate the base QR code, upload images or fetch new work from the queue.
+However, we do not include the time taken to generate the base QR code, upload images, or fetch new work from the queue.
 We recommend handling these tasks asynchronously in order to maximize GPU utilization.

 Cold Start Time